 Renfe is the national train operator in Spain.
 It has the widest network of high-speed trains in Europe, linking major cities with AVE, AV-City, Avant, Alvia, and Euromed trains.
 Long-distance routes are served by Altaria and Talgo trains, while regional routes are operated by Media Distancia, Regional and Express Regional trains.
 Renfe also operates on international routes to France and Portugal.
 Renfe trains offer four different travel classes, depending on the train you’re travelling on – Turista (Standard), Turista Plus (Premium Economy), Preferente (Business Class) and Club (First Class).

 Yes, it is possible to travel from Ponferrada to Santiago de Compostela without having to change trains.
-There are 2 direct trains from Ponferrada to Santiago de Compostela.
+There are 1 direct train from Ponferrada to Santiago de Compostela.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Ponferrada to Santiago de Compostela leaves at 18:53.
 Times and services may vary during weekends and holidays.

 The last train from Ponferrada to Santiago de Compostela leaves at 18:53.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Ponferrada to Santiago de Compostela cover a distance of around 101 miles (163 km) during the journey.